Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 What does Rhodiola Rosea do for cognitive performance?

-Rhodiola Rosea is a clinically validated adaptogen that reduces mental fatigue, maintains cognitive performance under stress and sleep restriction, and modulates the HPA axis to produce a more appropriate physiological response to cognitive stressors.
+Rhodiola Rosea is a clinically validated adaptogen that reduces mental fatigue, maintains cognitive performance under stress and sleep restriction, and modulates the HPA axis to produce a more appropriate and efficient physiological response to cognitive stressors.
 Its primary benefits are stress resilience and anti-fatigue effects — the ability to sustain focus, memory, and decision quality over extended demanding work sessions that would otherwise produce progressive cognitive degradation.
 It is not a stimulant and does not produce the acute alertness increase associated with caffeine.

 How long does Rhodiola Rosea take to work?

 Unlike neuroplasticity compounds such as Lion’s Mane and Bacopa, Rhodiola produces its anti-fatigue effects relatively quickly — within 30 minutes to 2 hours of ingestion for acute stress situations.
 The Darbinyan trial demonstrated significant cognitive benefits within a two-week supplementation period.
-Longer-term HPA axis recalibration and more durable stress resilience accumulate over weeks of consistent use.
+Longer-term benefits — particularly HPA axis recalibration and more durable stress resilience — accumulate over weeks of consistent use.
 Rhodiola’s effects are most perceptible under conditions of stress or fatigue and least perceptible when you are well-rested and unstressed.

 What is the correct Rhodiola Rosea dosage?